wikindx/wikindx/README.txt

 The TRUNK branch can be broken at any (and for a long) time and damage your database, while the STABLE branch has been debugged and validated.

+https://github.com/wikindx/wikindx is a mirror of the SVN repository.

 ---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---

 - Main wikindx sources are in folders: